paulondcdev/oca/data/manual/INTRODUCTION.md

 **Custom input verifications**

-You may need verifications that are very related with the action that is hosting them.
+You may need verifications that are very related with the action that is hosting the input.
 Oca lets you to implement custom verifications for any input without having to implement a new input type.
 It's done by using the extendedValidation callback.